 Other jurisdictions.
-A legal union (other than an opposite-sex marriage) validly formed in another state or jurisdiction is recognized as a domestic partnership in Nevada if the union is substantially equivalent to a domestic partnership under Nevada law.
+A legal union (other than a marriage) validly formed in another state or jurisdiction is recognized as a domestic partnership in Nevada if the union is substantially equivalent to a domestic partnership under Nevada law.
 Couples must meet state eligibility requirements and register the partnership with the state registry.

 To be eligible to register a domestic partnership, two individuals must: